heckseven/heckseven.com/src/zine/000/electric-lazarus.md

 3. fix for keyboard lid (kinda)
     * `sudo nano /etc/systemd/logind.conf`
     * change lid behavior to never sleep (your call, but I went with lock)
+4. now what?

+## derelict devices {#derelict}

+a list of devices i have not brought back yet. ideas are welcome

+* Dell XPS 13 - screen busted, has trouble booting
+* Dell G7 - not in bad shape, but small primary hard drive and Nvidia GPU
+* old apple TV - probably a paperweight, but open to ideas